-What are the best types of animation for your online courses?
+Best types of animation for your online courses

-There are various types of animation for educators to choose.
-The types that have been widely adopted for educational purposes are:
+There are various types of animation for educators to choose from.
+The most common types that are used for educational purposes are:

 - 2D Cartoon Animation

 - Typographic animation